Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Overall, while memory care in Eunice is priced slightly below the state and national averages, it is still higher than other more general forms of senior living, due to the specialized services and accommodations required.

-Oak Lane Wellness & Rehabilitative Center excels at providing dementia care services in St. Landry Parish county, Louisiana.
-It can accommodate a maximum of 130 elderly residents.
-Oak Lane Wellness & Rehabilitative Center offers luxury amenities that include routine well-being monitoring, caregiving staff trained for Alzheimer’s care and programs to promote brain health to any older adults with dementia who reside in Eunice, LA and nearby areas.
-Oak Lane Wellness & Rehabilitative Center is located at 1400 W Magnolia, 70535 zip code and may allow Medicaid and Medicare to pay for some fees associated with its care.
+Oak Lane Wellness & Rehabilitative Center is known for providing dementia care in St. Landry Parish county, Louisiana.
+It can accommodate no more than 130 dementia residents.
+Oak Lane Wellness & Rehabilitative Center provides upscale amenities that include secure indoor and outdoor wandering areas, daily living help and programs to promote brain health to any seniors who reside in Eunice, LA and nearby areas.
+Oak Lane Wellness & Rehabilitative Center is located at 1400 W Magnolia, 70535 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.

 If memory care residents in Eunice require short-term skilled nursing or rehabilitation services due to hospitalization, Medicare Part A may provide some coverage.
 However, this benefit is temporary and does not extend to ongoing memory care services such as assistance with daily living or specialized memory programs offered by local facilities.